tomy2105/KnowledgeNotes/cloud/google.md

 Scalable to exabytes of data, time to first byte is in milliseconds,  very high availability and a single API across storage classes.

-Not a reall file system, collection of buckets that you place objects into (directory is just another object).
+Not a real file system, collection of buckets that you place objects into (directory is just another object).
 Buckets are required to have a globally unique name and cannot be nested.

 No minimum size to those objects, and scale as much as wanted, as long as quota allows it.
+However there is some [quotas](https://cloud.google.com/storage/quotas), most important:
+- one second update limit per bucket
+- 5 TiB limit on individual object size
+- one second write limit on the same object

 To access the data you can use the gsutil command or either JSON or XML APIs.

 Data put into buckets are objects that inherit the storage class of the bucket (unless you specify a storage class for each of the objects).
 Four storage [classes](https://cloud.google.com/storage/docs/storage-classes):
 - **standard** - data that is frequently accessed and stored for brief period of time (most expensive, no miminum storage duration, no retrieval cost)